-- Infection

-- Inappropriate secretion of a hormone that controls urine volume
+- Infection - Inappropriate secretion of a hormone that controls urine volume

-- Sleep walking

-- Sleep-related eating disorder

-- Sugar in the urine, low blood sugar, high blood triglycerides (a fat)

-- Lack of emotion, inability to reach orgasm

-- Not moving or responding while awake (catatonia)

-- Blood vessel problems in the brain

-- Coma due to uncontrolled diabetes

-- Shaking of the head

-- Glaucoma (increased pressure within the eyeball), problems with movement of your eyes, eye rolling, eyelid margin crusting

-- Eye problems during cataract surgery.
-During cataract surgery, a condition called intraoperative floppy iris syndrome (IFIS) can happen if you take or have taken risperidone.
-If you need to have cataract surgery, be sure to tell your eye doctor if you take or have taken this medicine.

-- Dangerously low numbers of a certain type of white blood cell needed to fight infection in your blood

-- Severe allergic reaction characterised by fever, swollen mouth, face, lip or tongue, shortness of breath, itching, skin rash and sometimes drop in blood pressure

-- Dangerously excessive intake of water

-- Irregular heartbeat - Blood clot in the legs, blood clot in the lungs - Trouble breathing during sleep (sleep apnoea), fast, shallow breathing - Inflammation of the pancreas, a blockage in the bowels - Swollen tongue, chapped lips, rash on skin related to drug - Dandruff - Breakdown of muscle fibers and pain in muscles (rhabdomyolysis) - A delay in menstrual periods, enlargement of the glands in your breasts, breast enlargement, discharge from the breasts - Increased insulin (a hormone that controls blood sugar levels) in your blood - Hardening of the skin - Decreased body temperature, coldness in arms and legs - Symptoms of drug withdrawal - Yellowing of the skin and the eyes (jaundice).
+- Sleep walking - Sleep-related eating disorder - Sugar in the urine, low blood sugar, high blood triglycerides (a fat) - Lack of emotion, inability to reach orgasm - Not moving or responding while awake (catatonia) - Blood vessel problems in the brain - Coma due to uncontrolled diabetes - Shaking of the head - Glaucoma (increased pressure within the eyeball), problems with movement of your eyes, eye rolling, eyelid margin crusting - Eye problems during cataract surgery.
+During cataract surgery, a condition called intraoperative floppy iris syndrome (IFIS) can happen if you take or have taken Rispeva.
+If you need to have cataract surgery, be sure to tell your eye doctor if you take or have taken this medicine. - Dangerously low numbers of a certain type of white blood cell needed to fight infection in your blood - Dangerously excessive intake of water - Irregular heart beat - Trouble breathing during sleep (sleep apnea), fast/shallow breathing - Inflammation of the pancreas, a blockage in the bowels - Swollen tongue, chapped lips, rash on skin related to drug - Dandruff - Breakdown of muscle fibers and pain in muscles (rhabdomyolysis) - A delay in menstrual periods, enlargement of the glands in your breasts, breast enlargement, discharge from the breasts - Increased insulin (a hormone that controls blood sugar levels) in your blood - Hardening of the skin - Decreased body temperature, a decrease in body temperature, coldness in arms and legs - Symptoms of drug withdrawal - Yellowing of the skin and the eyes (jaundice).

-Very rare: may affect up to 1 in 10,000 people
+Very rare (may affect up to 1 in 10,000 people)